 - Handing over inside sales to employees not qualified or experienced enough to handle the unique tasks.
 Imagine what would happen if your product engineers also handled sales functions, including reaching out to potential customers – doing so could be a recipe for disaster.

-- Trying to create new opportunities by adding commission-only sales professionals or sales agents to the mix.
+- Trying to create new opportunities by adding commission-only professionals or agents to the mix.

-In a loose sense, the above examples are forms of sales outsourcing, but the reality is that these three examples are situations a smart company will avoid whenever possible.
-True sales outsourcing providers have the experience, the tools, and the tactics needed to handle one of the most critical aspects of operating a business: engaging with potential customers.
+In a loose sense, the above examples are forms of outsourcing, but the reality is that these three examples are situations a smart company will avoid whenever possible.
+Effective providers have the experience, the tools, and the tactics needed to handle the most critical aspects of operating a business: Engaging with potential customers.

 The Sales Picture: Changes and Challenges

 Regardless of the company, many small business operations struggle with the challenges of reaching new customers.
 The process of sales – attracting new customers and converting contacts into transactions – is already challenging enough.
-Small companies can face significant hurdles when it comes to sales.
-These hurdles may stem from a lack of experience on the sales team, especially in lead generation, or may require expenditures a company and its sales staff are unprepared for.
+Small companies can face significant hurdles in this department.
+These hurdles may stem from a lack of experience on the sales team, especially in lead generation, or may require expenditures a company and its staff are unprepared for.

-Costs represent a significant challenge companies face in sales.
-Overhead costs are always a concern, regardless of the size of business in question.
+Costs represent significant a challenge companies face in selling.
+Overhead costs are always a concern, regardless of the size of the business in question.
 Doing more with less has become the mantra in the modern business world, and this has dramatically altered the sales landscape.
-Unfortunately, without careful evaluation and overview of sales practices, costs can run out of control.
-The direct costs associated with sales, particularly the cost per lead generated, can harm a company’s profitability, especially as these costs increase over time through inefficiency.
+Unfortunately, without careful evaluation and overview of practices, costs can run out of control.
+The direct costs associated with in-house, particularly the cost per lead generated, can harm a company’s profitability, especially as these costs increase over time through inefficiency.
 It is clear that a solution is needed to rein in costs and to improve efficiency.
-That solutions is the outsourcing of inside sales.
+That solution is the outsourcing of inside sales.

 Outsourced Sales: Boosting Efficiency While Reducing Expenses